tanhakabir/rest-book/README.md

 - Intermingle markdown for documenting your calls.
 - View rich HTML and image responses directly inside the Notebook.
 - Basic Authentication
+- Use data from one call in the next

 ## Requirements